-Staff may discipline pupils for misbehaviour off the school premises that:
+Staff may also discipline pupils for misbehaviour off the school premises that, irrespective of the above:

 - Could negatively affect the reputation of the school. - Could pose a threat to another pupil, a member of staff at the school, or a member of the public. - Could disrupt the orderly running of the school.